kashodiya/my-open-webui/README.md

 ```
 - Check the plan and when ask for Enter a value, enter yes, hit Enter key

-### Create launcher
+### Create Launcher
-- Create a bat file (launch.bat or whatever you like) on your desktop with this content:
+- Create a bat file (launch.bat or whatever you like) on your desktop with following content.
+Do not forget to replace place holder values, profile and path:
-TODO: tell them 2 things to change in example launcher
 ```bat
 @echo off
 set AWS_DEFAULT_PROFILE=your-aws-profile